 You would be amazed at how many companies don’t fix the grass properly.
 This can cause the grass to lift at the edges and will not only look awful but will become a trip hazard.
 See how we install our perimeter fixings

 So many people ask me to put in a lawn when their fence is falling down.
 I suggest you sort this out beforehand.
 We run timbers inside the line so it is easier to replace but many companies don’t.

 9. Look at your drainage

 I always ask about drainage on quoting as a poorly draining lawn will lead to pools of water accumulating every time it rains.
 It may be necessary to dig a small area one foot deep by 6 foot wide and fill it with rubble.
 If the drainage is sorted out early it will not be an issue in the future.
 I’ve seen inexperienced companies skimming a wet clay lawn and simply putting an inch of granite dust down.
-Although this will save money it is a recipe for disaster.
+I have also seen them look at an area in the summer months saying that the ground is firm enough without needing Type 1 aggregate.
+Well it might be firm enough in the summer months when it hasn’t rained and the ground has compacted but what will it be like in the winter when it does rain!
+Although cutting corners will save money it is a recipe for disaster.
 For areas with more severe drainage issues a large sunken tank may be used.

 10. Make sure your grass is joined properly

 There is always a chance you will see a feint line on a joint especially if the joint runs across the lawn.
 If the grass is joined well you will not see the joint when you stand over the grass.
 This is simply the light bouncing off the fibres that have been pushed together.
 Take a look at our guide on how to join your grass properly.